vincentbarr/vincentbarr.github.com/_posts/2019-06-01-on-prompts.md

 Think about your answer.

-How quickly did you respond?
-How limited was your range of potential answer?
+How long did it take for you to respond?
+How many potential responses were within your likely range?

-We often respond to this question _without_ reflecting on how our day has been (‘it’s fine, thank you’), or shortly after dismissing the highs or lows that immediately come to mind and opting for a more neutral answer (‘not too bad, you?’).
+We often respond to this question _without_ reflecting on how our day has been (‘It’s fine, thank you’), or shortly after dismissing the highs or lows that immediately come to mind and opting for a more neutral answer (‘Not too bad, you?’).

 You could argue that people asking this question don’t actually care about how your day is going.
 It’s a social lubricant.
 It’s an insincere question with the good intention of making both people feel acknowledged, quickly.